 From the parking area, descend to the brook, where a triple-yellow blaze marks the start of the Jackson Brook Trail.
 Follow this attractive trail north along the cascading brook, descending very gradually.

 In about half a mile, you’ll reach paved Indian Falls Road.
 Here, the trail turns right along the road and crosses a bridge over the brook.
 At the end of the guardrail beyond the bridge, follow the yellow blazes as they turn left and re-enter the woods, with the brook now on your left.
 The trail soon moves away from the brook.
-It heads slightly uphill, crosses a wooden footbridge over a tributary stream, and ends at a T-intersection with the white-blazed Hedden Circular Trail.
+It heads slightly uphill, crosses a wooden footbridge over a tributary stream, and ends at a T-intersection with the white-blazed Hedden Circular Trail (marked by a bench).

 Turn left and follow the Hedden Circular Trail, which at first runs above the brook, then descends to the brook.
 You can see private homes on the opposite side of the brook, but this stretch of trail is very pleasant, with the cascading brook to your left.
 After passing a private footbridge across the brook, you’ll reach a junction with the red-blazed Mountain Trail, which leaves to the right.
 Continue ahead on the white trail.

 After exploring this fascinating feature, proceed ahead on the green Indian Falls Trail, which continues to parallel the brook, passing more cascades.
 You’ll notice a picnic area on the opposite side of the brook.
-With a bridge over the brook visible ahead to your left, you’ll pass a triple-green blaze on a tree, marking the end of the Indian Falls Trail.
-Just ahead, turn right onto the paved road, passing a playground on the left, bear right at the next fork, and continue along the paved road, which proceeds uphill.
+With a bridge over the brook visible ahead on your left, you’ll pass a triple-green blaze on a tree, marking the end of the Indian Falls Trail.
+Just ahead, turn right onto the paved road, bear right at the next fork, and continue along the paved road, which proceeds uphill.

-Just before reaching a bridge over a stream, you’ll notice a sign on the right “To Hiking Trails.”
-Turn right and follow a blue-blazed trail that leads uphill to a junction with the white-blazed Hedden Circular Trail.
+Just before reaching a bridge over a stream, turn right and follow a blue-blazed trail that leads uphill to a junction with the white-blazed Hedden Circular Trail.
 Turn left onto the white trail, which heads uphill on a woods road.
 You’ll be following this trail for the next mile.

-Just below the crest of the ridge, with a stone wall visible ahead, the trail bears right and reaches a dirt road at the end of the stone wall.
-Turn right onto the road, following the white blazes.
-Just beyond, the red-blazed Mountain Trail departs on the right, but you should continue along the white trail, passing picnic tables on the left, with a softball field beyond.
+Just below the crest of the ridge, with a stone wall visible ahead, the trail turns right.
+At the end of the stone wall, the trail again turns right, onto a dirt road.
+Just beyond, the red-blazed Mountain Trail begins on the right, but you should continue along the road, passing picnic tables on the left, with a softball field beyond.

 As the road curves to the left, the white trail bears right, leaving the road, and begins to descend.
-Follow the white blazes, which soon turn right onto a woods road, continuing to descend steadily.
+Follow the white blazes, which soon turn right onto a woods road that comes down from the softball field, continuing to descend steadily.

 This “lollipop”-loop hike runs along a cascading stream, passes by Indian Falls, and climbs to a wooded ridge in a less-used area of the park.